← Back to Blog

 April 11, 2026 — Rob Thompson, Realtor

-The chart below is updated weekly from the MLS and FRED.
-It shows the median home price in the Pikes Peak region alongside the estimated monthly payment on that median home at the prevailing 30-year fixed rate.
+The charts below are updated weekly from the MLS, FRED, and Census ACS data.
+They show the median home price in the Pikes Peak region, the estimated monthly payment on that median home at the prevailing 30-year fixed rate, and how that payment stacks up against local household income.
 Principal, interest, property tax, and insurance all included.

 Median Home Price vs. Estimated Monthly Payment — Colorado Springs